 Where Are You Going?

 You need to have a vision.
 And this is where the second problem begins for most women.
 We dream too small.
 We undervalue what we can accomplish and what we want to accomplish.
 All too often, women stop themselves before we begin by assuming what we want is not possible.
-We move to the how
+We move to the 'how' too quickly.

-Make an inventory of all your skills, talents, and trainings - don't just limit them to career!
+Make an inventory of all your skills, talents, and training—don't just limit them to a career.

-Get your vision board in a place you'll see it or read it everyday.
+Get your vision board in place, somewhere you'll see it or read it every day.

 Next time, we'll look at what to do when you feel stuck on a decision.
-And yes, you'll want to have your inventory and vision with you so we can create your own road map.
+And yes, you'll want to have your inventory and vision with you so we can create your roadmap.